Haile Plantation History

 “The name, Haile Plantation, comes from the fact that we bought 1,100 of the 1,700 acres from the Haile family.
 The Haile family built this plantation house in 1850 on the property.
 They had acquired the property from an owner who owned much of Alachua County, and had acquired that from the original land grant from the king of Spain.”Robert Kramer

-The founders of Haile Plantation in Southwest Gainesville shied away from designing the typical suburban neighborhood, opting instead for a special place which features miles of walking and biking trails, swaths of greenspace throughout its 1700 acres, and a village center of residences, retail shops and restaurants at its heart.
+The founders of the Haile Plantation community shied away from designing the typical suburban neighborhood, opting instead for a special place which features miles of walking and biking trails, swaths of greenspace throughout its 1700 acres with a village center at its heart.
+The community regularly shows up as one of Gainesville’s top 10 best selling neighborhoods.

 Haile Plantation Farmer’s Market